-In connection with the audit of the 2021 financial statements, the Company entered into an engagement agreement with Ernst & Young LLP that sets forth the terms by which Ernst & Young LLP will perform audit and interim review services for the Company, which engagement agreement is subject to alternative dispute resolution procedures.
+In connection with the audit of the 2022 financial statements, the Company entered into an engagement agreement with Ernst & Young LLP that sets forth the terms by which Ernst & Young LLP will perform audit and interim review services for the Company, which engagement agreement is subject to alternative dispute resolution procedures.

-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2021 and December 31, 2020 by Ernst & Young LLP, the Company's independent registered public accounting firm (in thousands).
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2022 and December 31, 2021 by Ernst & Young LLP, the Company's independent registered public accounting firm (in thousands).

-Fiscal Ye ar Ended
+Fiscal Ye Fiscal Year Ended

-Name and position 2021 2020
+Name and position 2022 2021

-Audit fees \$1,527 \$1,319
+Audit fees \$1,546 \$1,527

-Audit-related fees
+Audit-related fees - -

-Tax fees
+Tax fees - -

-All other fees 2 2
+All other fees \$ 2 1

-Total fees \$1,528 \$1,321
+Total fees \$1,548 \$1,528

 "Audit fees" consist of fees billed for professional services rendered for the audit of our financial statements and review of the interim financial statements included in quarterly reports and services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements.
-Audit fees in 2021 included \$184,500 in 2021, and in 2020 included \$107,500 in fees associated with the set-up of our "at the market" public offering facility.
+Audit fees in 2022 and 2021 included \$149,000 and \$184,500, respectively, in fees associated with the set-up of our "at the market" public offering facility.

 "Audit-related fees" consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
-No such fees were billed during either fiscal year 2021 or 2020.
+No such fees were billed during either fiscal year 2022 or 2021.

 "Tax fees" include fees for tax compliance, tax planning and tax advice.
-No tax fees were billed in 2021 or 2020.
+No tax fees were billed in 2022 or 2021.